nismotie/Analysis-of-Seattle-Housing-Data/README.md

-# Statistical Testing on Premier League Data
+# Analysis of Seattle Houing Data

 Goals
 * Develop understanding of the housing market in Seattle through our analysis.